HusenjanDev/Quartz/content/Documents/0017 Microsoft Defender XDR Implementing Monitoring Highly Privileged Accounts.md

 ## Implementation

 The `SecurityEvent` table contains event logs from Active Directory.
-In Active Directory the Event ID 4738 occurs when a user account was changed and Event ID 4723 occurs when a password change occurred on a account.
-Here is KQL query that enables us to obtain these events for specific accounts:
+The [Event ID 4738](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4738) occurs when a user account is updated and [Event ID 4723](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4723) occurs when a password reset has happened on a account.
+Using all these information's we can craft the following KQL:

 ```sql
 SecurityEvent